cindyfalencia/2048-game/README.md

 🎮 Welcome to the 2048 Game Repository! 🕹️

 This repository houses my implementation of the classic 2048 game.
-As a passionate game developer, I've crafted this project to provide a digital space where players can experience the joy of merging tiles and strategizing their way to the coveted 2048 tile.
+This project to provide a digital space where players can experience the joy of merging tiles and strategizing their way to the coveted 2048 tile.

 🚀 **Features:**